zupey/Vim-Katas/README.md

 ## VIM Katas

+I've been using vim for a while now, and always wanted to improve my vim skills.
+I came across the book `Practical Vim` and have started it but never got to finishing it, always getting distracted by something else.
+Then, I thought about the idea of creating Vim Katas to practice so that I can have exercises to practice that would hopefully decrease the inertia to practice vim.
+I came across this repo and hence, did not need to create these exercises myself.
+However, I have started using lazyvim, so some of the solutions are not entirely the same.

+As I go through the exercises and read the book, I will update the solutions to be more relevant to Lazyvim and/or whatever plugins that I have been using.

+- Zupey

+Below is the README by the original author:

 Daily exercises from the book [Practical Vim](https://pragprog.com/book/dnvim/practical-vim).

 It was about 5 years ago when I watched Jim Weirich solving the [Roman Numeral kata](https://vimeo.com/33841375) at an SCNA conference in Chicago.
 I was amazed by how he mastered his editor of choice: Emacs.
 His fingers were flying on the keyboard, and he wrangled the code I have rarely seen anybody before that.